zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-### Encryption

-#### Set the Built-in Encryption Mode (setEncryptionMode)
+#### Sets the Built-in Encryption Mode (setEncryptionMode)

 ```
 - (int)setEncryptionMode:(NSString * _Nullable)encryptionMode;
 ```

 The Agora Native SDK supports built-in encryption, which is in AES-128-XTS mode by default.
-If you want to use other modes, call this API to set the encryption mode.
+If you want to use other modes, call this method to set the encryption mode.

 All users in the same channel must use the same encryption mode and password.
-Refer to information related to the AES encryption algorithm on the differences between encryption modes.
+Refer to the information related to the AES encryption algorithm on the differences between encryption modes.

-Call setEncryptionSecret to enable the built-in encryption function before calling this API.
+Call the `setEncryptionSecret` method to enable the built-in encryption function before calling this method.

-> Do not use this function together with CDN.
+> Do not use this function in CDN live.

 <table>
 <colgroup>